gldiazcardenas/dropwizard-service-template/README.md

 # dropwizard-service-template
-Template to start building a Dropwizard based service
+Template to start building a Dropwizard service, this includes some features by default:

+- Dropwizard
+- GUICE for dependency injection
+- Health Check
+- Checkstyle for code style
+- FAT Jar creation